Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Collateral

 “Collateral” refers to an asset or deposit you can put down against a loan to provide lenders with extra security.
 If you can’t repay the loan, the lender can seize whatever you put up as collateral.
-Some secured loans may require specific assets, like your vehicle or house, as collateral.
-However, credit card collateral is usually a refundable security deposit on a secured credit card.
+For a mortgage, your home is the collateral; for an auto loan it’s your vehicle.

-If you plan on applying for a secured credit card, you could improve your collateral by saving up to make a bigger deposit.
+If you plan to apply for a secured credit card, you could improve your collateral by saving up to make a bigger deposit.
 That way, you may qualify for a higher credit limit.

 Did you know?